Roboy/parkour-learning/Readme.md

 There are also policies trained using the multiplicative compositional policy scheme.
 To visualize the composed policy trained on the TrackEnv run (This one is however not working so well):
-python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_composite.pkl --env TrackEnv-v0
+`python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_composite.pkl --env TrackEnv-v0`

 You can also view some pretrained MCP policies.
 They were each only trained on one motion capture file because otherwise it learned very poorly.
-To visualize the one only trained on the run.txt mocap file, you have to edit the parkour_learning/gym_env/primitive_pretraining_env.py file.
+To visualize the one only trained on the run.txt mocap file, you have to edit the `parkour_learning/gym_env/primitive_pretraining_env.p` file.

-Make sure that the class attribute mocap_files is set to ['run.txt'].
+Make sure that the class attribute `mocap_files` is set to `['run.txt']`.
 Then execute:
- python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_pretraining_run.pkl
+ `python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_pretraining_run.pkl`

-If you want to view the walking policy set mocap_files to ['walk.txt'] and execute (This one is not very good):
+If you want to view the walking policy set `mocap_files` to `['walk.txt']` and execute (This one is not very good):
- python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_pretraining_walking.pkl
+ `python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_pretraining_walking.pkl`

-If you want to view the vaulting policy set mocap_files to ['vaulting.txt'] and execute (This one is not very good):
+If you want to view the vaulting policy set mocap_files to `['vaulting.txt']` and execute (This one is not very good):
- python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_pretraining_vaulting.pkl
+ `python simulate_policy.py --algo ppo --path policies_archive/ppo_mcp_pretraining_vaulting.pkl`